Wolfbatcat/ao3-userscripts/documentation/Advanced Blocker.md

 ### **Tag Filtering**
 - **Blacklist Tags** – Hide works containing specific tags (ratings, warnings, fandoms, ships, characters, freeforms, and more).
 - **Whitelist Tags** – Always show works even if they match the blacklist.
 - **Highlight Tags** – Make works with certain tags stand out with custom colors.
+Optionally, bold highlighted tags.
 - **Wildcard Support** – Use `*` to match partial tags.
 For example: `Abandoned*` matches "Abandoned Work" and "Abandoned WIP."
 - **Conditional Blocking** – Block tags based on the presence or absence of other tags:
   - `unless:{tag}` – Block UNLESS the condition tag is present.
 Example: `F/M unless:{Multi}` blocks F/M works that don't have Multi.